AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-04-17-Resazurin-Metabolic-Assays-Protocol-for-Steven-VIMS-trip.md

 ### 2. Working resazurin solution

 To prepare the working solution of resazurin, prepare the following to make 500 mL of solution.
-Adjust if more volume is needed.
+Adjust if more or less volume is needed.

-prior to each batch of trials.
-Generate into two 1,000 mL bottles.
-This volume includes a little extra to allow for errors in pipetting.

 - 493 mL filtered seawater or DI water with Instant Ocean adjusted to approx. 25 ppt
 - 1,110 µL resazurin stock solution (pre made, above)